50 Secrets Hospitals Don't Want to Tell You | Reader's Digest - Reader's Digest

 iStock/Wavebreakmedia

-31. Admitted?
-Log Everything
+Admitted?
+Log everything

 iStock/lolostock